Guto Harri: Television

 He started his career in Welsh-language radio before moving into network radio and television.
-He remained a regular contributor on the S4C news programme Newyddion as well as on a number of historical documentaries for S4C.
+He remained a regular contributor on the S4C news programme Newyddion (“News”) as well as on a number of historical documentaries for S4C.
 He later presented a number of BBC Wales' main election programmes.

 Harri was a regular presenter on BBC television and radio programmes such as The World at One, Westminster Live, Straight Talk, Despatch Box and The World This Weekend.
 He covered the collapse of communism in Romania, Czechoslovakia and East Germany before reporting on the Gulf War from Saudi Arabia, Jordan and northern Iraq.
 He became the BBC's chief political correspondent in November 2002 and also presented the weekly interview programme, One To One.
 He moved briefly to Rome from July 2004 to January 2005 and then became North America business correspondent based in New York City until June 2007.

 Harri was appointed as a trustee of S4C in 2014, and he was a member of the S4C Authority from 2014 to 2018.

 Since June 2018, he has presented the S4C current affairs television programme, Y Byd yn ei Le.
-S4C confirmed that he would not continue hosting the program following his appointment as Downing Street Director of Communications.
+S4C confirmed that he would not continue hosting the programme following his appointment as Downing Street Director of Communications.

 In May 2021, it was announced that Harri would be joining GB News as co-host of a weekly news and discussion programme.
 On 13 July 2021, Harri took the knee on GB News to show support for the England football team's kneeling for anti-racism; following backlash from viewers, GB News suspended him indefinitely for failing to maintain the editorial standards expected by the network.
 Shortly afterwards, he resigned from GB News, having written in The Sunday Times that the channel was "becoming an absurd parody" that was replicating cancel culture on the far right.